 Indirect Evidence – This is typically evidence such as:

 Also, consider whether the evidence being collected is:

 Summative – evidence gathered at the end of a programme

 Once you have identified how you intend to measure each outcome and have distributed this review, the next step is to add findings and grades.
 Adding findings is quite straightforward.
 The reviewer will have the expected outcome and the measure and can, therefore, make a judgment based on either direct or indirect evidence.
 Scoring or grading then tends to be a problem as without structure, this tends to be left to how the reviewer feels.

 We recommend that a scoring matrix is used to provide guidance to reviewers.
 Each outcome should have scoring guidance for reviewers.

 Review and then review again

-Once a programme review has been conducted and actions have been identified, staff then need to review and review again to make sure that findings and changes are being implemented.
-There will be a host of findings such as:
+Once a programme review has been conducted, and actions have been identified, staff need to review and review again to ensure that findings and changes are being implemented.
+There will be a host of findings, such as:

 But, the key message is that it needs to be constantly reviewed.